Written by Terry Smith

 The engine can be started one of two ways.
 There is a traditional recoil system and now also a new electric key start option.
 That’s a nice feature because if, for whatever reason, one of the starting methods breaks, you can still use the other.

-unlike a lot of chipper/shredders, the Titan Pro Beaver doesn’t get clogged up with sappy leaves or Leylandii and instead shreds and mulches them in bulk creating nice compost.
+Unlike a lot of chipper/shredders, the Titan Pro Beaver doesn’t get clogged up with sappy leaves or Leylandii and instead shreds and mulches them in bulk creating nice compost.
 It’s pretty much unstoppable and as you would expect for the price tag.

 Chippings and shredding can be spread around to fertilise the garden wherever you choose, or just loaded straight into a tipper truck, wheel barrow or other container thanks to a rotatable chute, just like the Hyundai model above.

 There’s nothing to fault about the Titan Pro Beaver Petrol Garden Chipper.
 If you can afford it, buy it.
 That simple, you won’t be let down.

 - Recoil or electric start